zulip/zulip.github.io/gsoc-ideas.md

 ### Focus areas

-In 2018, we are particularly interested in the few GSoC students who strong skills at visual design, HTML/CSS, React Native mobile development, and Electron.
+For 2018, we are particularly interested in GSoC students who have strong skills at visual design, HTML/CSS, React Native mobile development, and Electron.
 So if you're a student with those skills and are looking for an organization to join, we'd love to talk to you!